There is a comprehensive network of mountain refuges all over the French Alps, providing shelter and food to climbers, walkers and mountaineers.

 Toilets tend to be dry toilets, water will be directed from a mountain spring and power is usually solar with gas bottles used in the kitchens for cooking.

-Resources are much more hard to come by than down in the valley and it is frowned upon to be wasteful of energy, water, food or other resources in refuges.
+Resources are much harder to come by than down in the valley and it is - logically - frowned upon to be wasteful of energy, water, food or other resources in refuges.

-Make sure you read up on refuge etiquette!
+Make sure you read up our refuge etiquette!

-In the Southern French Alps, there are several refuges to choose from for your 'night in a refuge', but probably the most popular is the refuge du Tourond.
+In the Southern French Alps, there are several refuges to choose from for your 'night in a refuge', but the most popular one is probably the Refuge du Tourond.

-You can arrive from several directions so have the option of a 11/2 hour walk in or going over a mountain pass from Chaillol.
-You could even take in Champsaur's highest mountain, The Vieux Chaillol.
+You can reach the Refuge du Tourond from several directions, meaning you have the option of a 1,5 hour walk in or going over a mountain pass from Chaillol.
+You could even take in the Champsaur Valley's highest mountain, The Vieux Chaillol and its 3163m.